JSALT2024/demo/frontend/README.md

 This folder contains the demo frontend (built on React) which provides the user interface for the whole system and communicates with the backend server through an HTTP API.

-> **Note:** If you've never seen the Node.js ecosystem, sroll down to the last section where I've put a quick explanation with references to analogous systems in the Python ecosystem.
+> **Note:** If you've never seen the Node.js ecosystem, scroll down to the last section where I've put a quick explanation with references to analogous systems in the Python ecosystem.

 ## After cloning

 You need to have [node.js](https://nodejs.org/) intalled.
 I recommend the [Node version manager](https://github.com/nvm-sh/nvm) tool.
-You can install the latest node version, but it works for me with `14.17.2`.
+You can install the latest node version, but it works for me with `20.12.2`.
 If the project won't compile due to some strange internal exception, try upgrading node.

 After cloning the repository: